Bounty (reward)

 A bounty is a payment or reward of money to locate, capture or kill an outlaw or a wanted person.
 Two modern examples of bounties are the ones placed for the capture of Saddam Hussein and his sons by the United States government and Microsoft's bounty for computer virus creators.
 Those who make a living by pursuing bounties are known as bounty hunters.

+Bounties have also been granted for other actions, such as exports under mercantilism.

 Examples

 Historical examples

 Written promises of reward for the capture of or information regarding criminals go back to at least the first-century Roman Empire.
 Graffiti from Pompeii, a Roman city destroyed by a volcanic eruption in 79 AD, contained this message:

 A copper pot went missing from my shop.
 Anyone who returns it to me will be given 65 bronze coins (sestertii).
 Twenty more will be given for information leading to the capture of the thief.

 A bounty system was used in the American Civil War as an incentive to increase enlistments.
+Unscrupulous bounty jumpers would receive a bounty, then desert.

 Another bounty system was used in New South Wales to increase the number of immigrants from 1832.